zuccha/flow/README.md

 ## Authors

-The game has been developed by Amedeo Zucchetti e Vanessa Braglia.
+The game has been developed by Amedeo Zucchetti and Vanessa Braglia.